open-telemetry/sig-end-user/end-user-surveys/README.md

 # <img src="https://opentelemetry.io/img/logos/opentelemetry-logo-nav.png" alt="OpenTelemetry Icon" width="45" height=""> OpenTelemetry community surveys
 This document is intended to outline best practices for long running and durable OpenTelemetry community surveys.

 The OpenTelemetry community would like to gather data about end-users including their experiences, preferences, perceptions and opinions about OpenTelemetry.
-This data can be used to inform priorities within various OpenTelemetry projects.
+This data can be used to inform priorities within various OpenTelemetry projects.]

+### Survey pipeline

 You can find information about upcoming surveys in our [survey pipeline](https://github.com/orgs/open-telemetry/projects/90/views/5).

+Key info about the survey pipeline:
+- Mostly, we collect data for survyes for 1 month.
+In that timeframe we can collect around 100 reponses what is usually enough for the folks running the survey.
+- We run up to 6 surveys per year.
+We don't want to increase survey fatigue of our community too much.
+With 6 surveys, we have 50/50 balance between when we ask our community to fill in a survey and when we do not.
+- We do not run multiple surveys concurently because we don't want surveys to steal each others' thunder.
+What we want to do instead is getting in touch ahead of time and together prioritizing the survey schedule in a way that works for everyone.
+- We make exceptions to the above mentioned when it makes sense.
+No rules are set in stone.

 ### Community survey principles
 - User feedback should be a mix of qualitative and quantitative: